tradle/rn-nodeify/readme.md

 # rn-nodeify

-Run after npm install and you can use node core modules in your React Native app.
+Run after npm install and you can use node core modules and npm modules that use them in your React Native app.

 ## Usage